ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ### ESXi

-After the motherboard has been replaced, it is not possible to modify the new MAC addresses through the `esxi.conf` file via the tools integrated in rescue mode.
+After a motherboard has been replaced, it is not possible to modify the new MAC addresses through the `esxi.conf` file via the tools integrated in rescue mode.
 This will require manual intervention.

-#### Version 7.0 or later
+#### Version 7.0 or newer

-The following procedure applies only to **versions 7.0 or later**.
-From this release, the state.tgz file is encrypted.
+The following procedure applies only to **versions 7.0 and later**.
+From this release on, the state.tgz file is encrypted.
 You will need to reboot the network from the Direct Console menu via your KVM or IPMI.

 Please refer to the screenshot below:

 ![reset_network](images/restore.png){.thumbnail}

-#### Version 6.7 or lower
+#### Version 6.7 or older

-The procedure described below applies only to **versions 6.7 or lower**.
+The procedure described below applies only to **versions 6.7 and earlier**.

 1\.
 Restart the server in [rescue mode](/pages/cloud/dedicated/rescue_mode) in order to mount the partition `/`: